What does an Addiction Counselor in New Jersey do? What is Their Job Role?

 Substance abuse counseling is more of a calling than a job.
 Practitioners work hard to achieve state licensure and they continue working hard to maintain their licenses.
 It's a career that requires passion and dedication, because working with addicts is not easy.

-Many counselors have been through the wringer of addiction and have emerged on the other side of that dark chasm.
+Many licensed clinical alcohol and drug counselors have been through the wringer of addiction and have emerged on the other side of that dark chasm.
 They have found a new life and a new happiness that they wish to instill in others.
 Others may have been touched by addiction in other ways, such as a family member who struggled with alcohol, or a friend who overdosed on prescription pills.

 One of the chief places you might envision a substance abuse counselor working is in a rehabilitation center.
-If you have been through rehab you may have been inspired by some of your counselors and wish to now walk in their footsteps.
+If you have been through rehab you may have been inspired by a licensed clinical alcohol and drug counselor CADC and wish to now walk in their footsteps.
 Others are also considered chemical dependency therapists, such as mental health nurses, and even medical doctors who focus their practice on addictionology.